In the guide

 Where the slope is steeper than 10 degrees (17.6% to the horizontal) ramps must be fitted with a system such as that provided by foot battens, which ensure that the animals climb or go down without risks or difficulties.

-Lifting platforms and upper floors must have safety barriers so as to prevent animals falling or escaping during loading and unloading operations.
+Lifting platforms and upper floors must have safety barriers, in order to prevent animals falling or escaping during loading and unloading operations.

 Suitable provision must be made so that animals may be tied to the interior of the vehicle; however, animals must not be tied by the horns or nose ring.
 Ropes or other attachments must be sufficiently strong not to break and designed to eliminate danger of strangulation or injury; they must also be long enough to allow the animal to lie down and to eat and drink, if necessary.
 Fittings should be quick release.